 ORGANIZE YOUR PANTRY THE PRACTICAL WAY

 Group all of your foods together that you use the most.
 Put them where it would be most convenient for you to grab them.
-Usually, that's at eye-level, at the front.
+Usually, that's at eye-level, in the front.
 Put all the foods your kids use the most lower at their eye level so they can easily reach them.
-We're looking out for you and your sanity, mama!
+We're looking out for you and your sanity!

 As you're working on your pantry organization, really think about what makes the most sense.
 Put those items you don't use as much in the back and at the top and bottom of the pantry.

 USE STORAGE BASKETS TO ORGANIZE